aplteam/Tatin/docs/PublishingPackages.md

 This would attempt to publish the package found in `path2package/` to the principal Tatin Server represented by the alias `[tatin]`.

-You can also create a ZIP file with the `]TATIN.Pack` command and specify the ZIP file as an argument:
+You can also build a new version by calling `]TATIN.BuildPackage` and specify the resulting ZIP file as an argument to `PublishPackage`:

 ```
 ]TATIN.PublishPackage /path2package/group-name-1.2.3.zip [tatin]